 You’ll often see people using tape or straps.
 They are related to nose bandages, but slightly different in purpose.

-- Nose taping: Adhesive medical tape over nose or parts of it (bridge, tip) to help control swelling, help the skin sit smoothly over the new shape, and protect from inadvertent pressure.
-After rhinoplasty, many surgeons recommend taping for weeks even after removing external splints.
+- Nose taping: Adhesive medical tape placed over parts of the nose (bridge, tip) to help control swelling, help the skin sit smoothly over the new shape, and protect from pressure.
+Some surgeons recommend taping for weeks after removing external splints.
 (Philip Miller MD)

-- Straps or nasal guards: Soft guards or shields, sometimes rigid or with cushioning, used to protect nose from external contact (sports, sleeping) or to prevent it from moving.
+- Straps or nasal guards: Soft guards or shields (sometimes rigid or cushioned) used to protect the nose from external contact (sports, sleeping) or to prevent movement.

-- Nasal strips / external nasal dilators: These are tape-like strips with flexible stiffeners (ribs) that pull open the nasal passages to improve airflow.
-A study by Wheatley, JR, et al. (“Objective and Subjective Effects of a Prototype Nasal Dilator Strip …”) showed using such a strip at night for 28 days reduced nasal resistance by ~39% and improved sleep for people with chronic nasal congestion.
+- Nasal strips / external nasal dilators: Tape-like strips with flexible stiffeners that pull open the nasal passages to improve airflow.
+An Australian study found reduced nasal resistance and improved sleep for people with chronic nasal congestion.
 (PMC)

 Why Do People Wear Straps on the Nose?